The Scrum Guide got an update last November and one of the concepts introduced was the Product Goal. The Scrum Guide says:

 Links from the Podcast

-If you'd like to pick up a copy of Strategize, you can find it here.
+If you’d like to check out a copy of the new Scrum Guide you can find it here:

 If you’d like to contact Chris Li with follow up questions, here is the best way to reach him: